 This fidelity insurance also provides cover if employees working from home fall for a scam and the company incurs damage as a result.

 Cyber criminals are taking advantage of the situation to devise new scams or attack company information systems.
 So companies face not only the threat of coronavirus-related losses, but also further damage caused by hacker attacks or scams.
-With cyber insurance and fidelity insurance (see box), companies can protect their assets from these risks.
+With cyber and fidelity insurance, companies can protect their assets from these risks.

 Both cyber insurance and fidelity insurance are professional indemnity policies that protect against the financial effects of cyber and commercial criminality.
-Personal injury and property damage related to coronavirus are therefore not included in the insurance cover; the same applies to indirect and direct financial losses resulting from coronavirus, such as damage and additional costs arising from business closures.
+Personal injury and property damage are not included in the insurance cover; the same applies to indirect and direct financial losses resulting from coronavirus, such as damage and additional costs arising from business closures or loss of personnel – for example, the loss of key personnel for IT operations.
 However, these insurance schemes do cover the consequences of scams or attacks on company information systems which occur more frequently in connection with coronavirus.

 Working from home securely